qrzn23/min/wip/magick/content.md

 A business conducted on such lines would be in a terrible mess; and we find in fact that man is in just such a mess.
 While he is working day and night at some unimportant detail of his affairs, some giant force may be advancing "pede claudo" to overtake him.

-Many of the entries in this "ledger" are for the ordinary man necessarily illegible; the method of reading them is given in that important instruction of the A.'.A.'. called "Thisharb," Liber CMXIII.
+Many of the entries in this "ledger" are for the ordinary man necessarily illegible; the method of reading them is given in that important instruction of the A∴A∴ called "Thisharb," Liber CMXIII.

 Now consider that this Karma is all that a man has or is.
 His ultimate object is to get rid of it completely—when it comes to the point of surrendering the Self to the Beloved; but in the beginning the Magician is not that Self, he is only the heap of refuse from which that Self is to be built up.
 The Magical instruments must be made before they are destroyed.